iptch/2024-fall-architectural-katas/EventStorming/event_storming.md

 ## Key Decisions

 - **Anonymized resumes**: Resumes are anonymized and referred to as "Stories" to ensure privacy.
+TODO link to glossary and ADR-011
-- **Synchronous Payment Process**: The payment process will be synchronous, allowing for real-time transaction processing.
+- **Use adapters": TODO -> ADR-23, ADR-005
-- **Candidate Status Flexibility**: Job candidates can decide not to be hired, even if the system marks them as hired, providing greater flexibility in the hiring process.
+- **Good understanding of requiremetns and addtionon of assumed and additional requirements**: TODO -> Link Requirements

 ## 1. Iteration